 Though statistics about feelings of workplace anxiety are inherently flawed because they rely on self-reporting, numbers provided by an Anxiety and Depression Association of America survey offer a snapshot:

-- 56 percent of employees said stress and anxiety affects their performance
+- 56 percent of employees said stress and anxiety affect their performance

-- 51 percent said stress and anxiety negatively impacts their relationship with coworkers
+- 51 percent said stress and anxiety negatively impact their relationship with coworkers

 - 50 percent said it affected the quality of their work